 - Be aware of the jellyfish, depending on the time of year when you go they are sometimes around.

 - Buy something from the ladies selling items on their boats.
 In the morning, open your doors and they will sell you chips, wine, beer, candy and other treats.
 It’s worth the experience.

 - Give yourself time after the boat tour to get back to Hanoi, spend at least 1 night there in case of delay.

 Hue – 3 nights

-Another half day tour was going to to see some of the Tombs including Minh Mang Tomb and Khaki Dinh Tomb.
+Another half-day tour was going to see some of the Tombs including Minh Mang Tomb and Khaki Dinh Tomb.
 Both easily accessible with a driver and close together to see.

 The walking street in Hue closed to traffic on Sunday nights, so wandering around to restaurants, shopping and mingling with the locals provides a calmer atmosphere than Hanoi or Ho Chi Minh City.

 Our best food we had was on the plastic chairs and street food from a family spot.
 Good food, good conversation and friendly people.
 Spring rolls and Pho soup were always a hit with the kids.